kathryncodesthings/taskmaster-predictions-with-machine-learning/README.md

 The project explores how informative early performance is in a partially subjective competition and evaluates whether simple, interpretable models can meaningfully predict long-term outcomes.

 ## Data sources
-The source for this work is a spreadsheet painstakingly collated by Jack Bern ([on Medium](https://jackbern23.medium.com/)), availble in [Google Docs](https://docs.google.com/spreadsheets/d/1S8L34lUyaaV78K02_eAAS-URsKxrWxY1aHT9qKXSoe8/edit?usp=sharing).
+The source for this task is a spreadsheet carefully collated by the wonderful Jack Bern ([on Medium](https://jackbern23.medium.com/)), availble in [Google Docs](https://docs.google.com/spreadsheets/d/1S8L34lUyaaV78K02_eAAS-URsKxrWxY1aHT9qKXSoe8/edit?usp=sharing).

 ## Notebook 01
 The goal of this notebook is to prepare a clean modelling dataset that uses only Episode 1 information to predict final series performance, and check for nulls or other data errors.